 Artist and photographer Jennifer Steen Booher of Quercus Design has a bright idea.
-An avid beach comber herself, the year-round Bar Harbor resident has spent years turning her foraging expedition finds into timeless images.
-This summer, on a misty morning in Maine, my family and I were fortunate enough to meet up with Jenn at Hull's Cove, one of her favorite beach combing haunts, to learn how to make our own vacation portraits.
+An avid beachcomber herself, the year-round Bar Harbor resident has spent years turning her foraging finds into timeless images.
+One misty morning in Maine, my family and I were fortunate enough to meet up with Jenn at Hulls Cove, a favorite beachcombing spot, to learn how to make our own vacation portraits.

 Above: Score!
 Oliver makes the find of the day, a chunk of beautifully worn cobalt glass the size of the half dollar.